 - Overcrowding: when too many teeth are present, the first premolars can be removed to make more space and promote proper alignment with the help of orthodontic treatment.

 - Severe damage or decay: teeth that have been severely damaged or decayed are generally extracted so they can be replaced with a dental prosthetic in order to restore function and appearance.

 - Impacted wisdom teeth: when there is no room in the mouth for wisdom teeth, they can get partially or completely trapped below the gum line.
 This can cause pain, swelling, and even infection, so wisdom teeth are often extracted to prevent damage to the teeth and gums.

 - Severe periodontal disease: when the tissues responsible for holding the tooth in place have become weakened by periodontal disease, extractions are usually recommended.

 In some cases, your tooth extraction treatment may require a specialist for proper treatment and best outcomes.
-In such case, Dr. Black will refer you to one of many trusted specialists in the area.
+In such case, Dr. Morales will refer you to one of many trusted specialists in the area.

 What can I expect when having a tooth extraction at Desert Pearl Dentistry?